 Webinar: Understanding the Duty to Accommodate

-Accommodation is an equality concept that seeks to build inclusive environments that respect the differences and the rights of a diverse society.
+Accommodation is an equality concept that seeks to build inclusive environments respectful of the differences and the rights of a diverse society.

 Human rights and accommodation in the workplace means doing our best to remove barriers so that all employees can fully participate at work regardless of their race, colour, ancestry, place of origin, age, sex, physical or mental disability, sexual orientation, gender identity or expression, religion, marital or family status, political belief and/or criminal convictions (unrelated to their employment).

-- basic human rights terminology and concepts with a particular focus on the "duty to accommodate" and "undue hardship";
+- human rights terminology and concepts with a focus on the “duty to accommodate” and “undue hardship”

-- what human rights law says and requires where duty to accommodate is concerned; and
+- requirements under human rights law concerning duty to accommodate

-- the role and responsibilities that employers, unions and employees have in connection with accommodation processes in the workplace.
+- the role and responsibilities that employers, unions and employees have in connection with workplace accommodation processes

 Back to Courses Offered